• Contact Us

 What’s the Most You’ve Ever Lost on a Coin Toss?
 Tracking 50/50 Elements in Logic Games

 For some students, the mere thought of a logic game is as terrifying as the anthropomorphic creeping death presented by Anton Chigurh in the Coen Brothers’ classic film, No Country For Old Men.
 Javier Bardem brings Cormac McCarthy’s world-class literary villain to life.
 In my mind, the best scene of the whole movie involves a coin toss.Despite how it can sometimes feel, a logic game is never quite as scary as that particular coin toss.
-The LSAT is of course a massively important element in achieving your law school dreams.
-But, even the most nightmarish logic game is not literally life or … [Read more...]
+The … [Read more...]

 Posted by jdonnell / Logic Games, LSAT Prep / Logic Games, LSAT Prep Leave a Comment